enmanuelduran/enmascript/content/articles/2019-02-27-higher-order-functions-and-some-great-applications-in-javascript.md

 5.  [x] It's able to execute the counter at a later point in the flow

-**Woohoo!** that wasn't so bad right? but wait there are a couple of things we're missing here:
+**Woohoo!** that wasn't so bad, right? but wait there are a couple of things we're missing here:

 1. To be able to define the `startingPoint` and execute the counter _independently_ we're exposing a variable outside of the implementation of the counter.
 2. We're calculating the intervals when we execute the function but the value required to make this calculation `startingPoint` is available way before, which means we could have calculated this in advance to avoid doing everything at once inside the function.
 We could achieve this by moving the definitions of variables `isOdd` and `interval` outside of the function but if we do it we'd be exposing more variables outside of the function.